-Training your Guinea pig to pee or poop is a crucial step in pig’s development, but can guinea pigs be litter trained?
-Absolutely!
-Many Guinea pig owners know that Guinea pigs are relatively fast learners and are able to learn some basic and non-basic tricks from their owners.
+Training your guinea pig to pee or poop is a crucial step in pig’s development.
+Many guinea pig owners know that guinea pigs are relatively fast learners and they are able to learn some basic and non-basic tricks from their owners.

-It’s very important that your Guinea pig knows the relevance of a litter box.
-A litter box is here to teach your Guinea pig to pee or poop at the same exact spot.
+It’s very important that your guinea pig knows the relevance of a litter box.
+A litter box is here to teach your guinea pig to pee or poop at the same exact spot.

-1. Decide Where To Place A Litter Box
+1. Decide Where to Place a Litter Box

 The important thing is to make that place a bit darker than it usually is.
-This is a primal instinct of Guinea pigs, as they aren’t predatory animals.
-In case a Guinea pig gets attacked, it will most likely freeze in place and get eaten.
-When it’s very bright, a Guinea pig simply doesn’t feel safe and refuses to eliminate at that place.
+This is a primal instinct of guinea pigs, as they aren’t predatory animals.
+In case a guinea pig gets attacked, it will most likely freeze in place and get eaten.
+When it’s very bright, a guinea pig simply doesn’t feel safe and refuses to eliminate at that place.

-To digress, watch where your Guinea pig eliminates and make sure to put a litter box at that place.
+To digress, watch where your guinea pig goes to the toilet and make sure to put a litter box at that place.
 Also, make sure that it isn’t very exposed.

 2. Advocate Litter Box Use

 If you’ve read and followed our first step, advocating litter box use should go without hassle.
-As the litter box is now planted at the place where Guinea pig eliminates, its instinct should tell it to use it as soon as possible.
-In most cases, the Guinea pig will go straight for the box, pee or poop, and then move away.
+As the litter box is now planted at the place where guinea pig goes to the toilet, its instinct should tell it to use it as soon as possible.
+In most cases, the guinea pig will go straight for the box, pee or poop, and then move away.

-Add some Food
+• Add Some Food

-While the fresh hay works quite well, hay that your Guinea pig used is sometimes superior.
+While the fresh hay works quite well, hay that your guinea pig used is sometimes superior.
 This is because it can sense a smell of urine or feces and with a bit of luck, realize that it needs to eliminate there.

 3. Put the Poop in the Litter Box

-What if your Guinea pig still doesn’t use a litter box?
+What if your guinea pig still doesn’t use a litter box?
 In that case, you can put their poop in the litter box, if they eliminated outside of it.
-It may sound strange, but if a Guinea pig sees that its poop is now in the litter box, it may give a bit of motivation to use it.
+It may sound strange, but if a guinea pig sees that its poop is now in the litter box, it may give a bit of motivation to use it.

 4. Do Some Training out of the Cage

 Simply put the box outside and observe your pig for signs that indicate a need for a toilet.
 If you see the signs, pick up your pig, place it in the litter box, and let it pee or poop.
 This way, it’ll learn to use the litter box, even wherever you place it.

-You should be careful and closely observe your Guinea pig as it has a small bladder and needs to use the bathroom every 15-20 minutes.
+You should be careful and closely observe your guinea pig as it has a small bladder and needs to use the bathroom every 15-20 minutes.

 5. Rewards, Please!

-6. Change The Litter Often
+6. Change the Litter in the Box Often

 Training your guinea pig to use a dirty litter box simply isn’t going to work.
-A litter box should be cleaned every three days and washed once in a week.
+A litter box should be cleaned every three days and washed once a week.
 Remember that the smell of feces and urine promotes using the litter box, so washing it very often isn’t a good idea.

 1. Scolding and Getting Angry

 Like humans, animals love learning new stuff, but they can’t learn anything new if they’re stressed.
-Some Guinea pigs can learn to use litter box faster and some do it slower, but the most important thing is that they CAN learn to use it.
+Some guinea pigs can learn to use litter boxes faster and some do it slower, but the most important thing is that they CAN learn to use it.
 It’s a fact.

-As Guinea pigs don’t know how to communicate with people, they won’t know why you’re angry and upset.
-You should also never punish or hit your Guinea pig.
+As guinea pigs don’t know how to communicate with people, they won’t know why you’re angry and upset.
+You should also never punish or hit your guinea pig.
 Remember that these animals are quite timid and can easily die from a heart attack if they’re scared.

 2. Using a Cat Litter